For some of Japan's lonely workers, COVID-19 brings a homecoming

 “There had been discussion in the past about people working away from their families, but COVID-19 provided the impetus for change,” Morikawa said.

-Snack maker Calbee Inc (2229.T) is another scrapping the practice, last year abolishing most solo assignments.
+Snack maker Calbee Inc is another scrapping the practice, last year abolishing most solo assignments.

 Solo workers at companies where teleworking has become a norm for all employees are also going home.
-At some, including Mitsubishi Chemical Holdings (4188.T) and beverage maker Kirin Holdings (2503.T), that change may be permanent.
+At some, including Mitsubishi Chemical Holdings and beverage maker Kirin Holdings, that change may be permanent.

 “There are cases where employees go back to where their families are,” said Russell Roll, a spokesman for Kirin, adding pandemic work-at-home measures were open ended.